Shopify/identity_cache/index.md

       cache_has_many :metafields, :inverse_name => :owner
     end

-The ':inverse_name => :owner' option tells IdentityCache what the association on the other side is named so that it can correctly set the assocation when loading the metafields from the cache.
+The `:inverse_name => :owner` option tells IdentityCache what the association on the other side is named so that it can correctly set the assocation when loading the metafields from the cache.

 ### Caching Attributes

-For cases where you may not need the entire object to be cached, just an attribute from record, 'cache_attribute' can be used.
+For cases where you may not need the entire object to be cached, just an attribute from record, `cache_attribute` can be used.
 This will cache the single attribute by the key specified.

     ruby
     class Redirect < ActiveRecord::Base